Characterization of alpha and beta interactions in liquid xenon: Response of liquid xenon to electrons and -particles

 The $^{222}$Rn data is shown in an inset.
 Note that the detected S1 and S2 signals are not comparable between the two datasets due to the presence of attenuators in the $^{222}$Rn case which modifies the light collection.
 For the $^{222}$Rn data, we exclude the data points below 70\,V/cm from figure\,\ref{fig:s1_s2_anticor}, as the data quality is significantly better for drift fields above that.
 Overall data points are very clustered (due to the small quenching of alpha particles) and the fit has a significant uncertainty.
 This uncertainty is propagated as systematic error and it is represented in figure\,\ref{fig:rn_yields} by gray error bars.
 The data points for $^{222}$Rn and $^{218}$Po are shifted from each other (approx. 1\%), likely due to the different dE/dx of the two alpha lines.
 0.02cm

 Figure\,\ref{fig:kr_yields} shows the field dependence of the normalized charge and light signals for the ${}^\mathrm{83m}\mathrm{Kr}$ decay lines.

-For the combined 41.5\,keV S2 line (red), the normalization $Q_0$ was determined from figure\,\ref{fig:s1_s2_anticor}, following the approach described in\,\cite{Manalaysay:2009yq}.
-The normalization factors $L_0$ of the light signals from the 9.4\,keV and 32.1\,keV emission lines (purple and orange) are determined via extrapolation to the light signal at zero field.
+The combined 41.5\,keV S2 signal (red) is normalized by $Q_0$ as determined in figure\,\ref{fig:s1_s2_anticor}, while the light signals from the 9.4\,keV and 32.1\,keV decays (purple and orange) are normalized to their extrapolated values at zero field ($L(0)$).
 To avoid the variation of the 9.4\,keV signal yield with the time between the 32.1\,keV and the 9.4\,keV S1 signals as seen in~\cite{Baudis:2013cca}, we select events in which the two corresponding S1 signals are more than 300\,ns apart.
 We find a good agreement between our data and the phenomenological function (black dashed line) used in~\cite{Manalaysay:2009yq}, which is based on the Thomas-Imel box model\,\cite{Thomas:1987zz}, expressed as:

-$E$ is the applied electric field, $L(E)$ and $Q(E)$ are the light and charge yields with their normalization constants $L_0$ and $Q_0$, and $a_1$, $a_2$ and $a_3$ are fit parameters.
+$E$ is the applied electric field, $L(E)$ and $Q(E)$ are the light and charge yields with their normalization constants $L(0)$ and $Q_0$, and $a_1$, $a_2$ and $a_3$ are fit parameters.
 Their results and statistical uncertainties are reported in table\,\ref{tab:kr_yields_fit_vals}.

-The light yield results are in agreement with the data in~\cite{Manalaysay:2009yq} for drift fields above 0.4\,kV/cm.
-Below this value, the shape differs slightly.
-The charge yield of the summed signal at 41.5\,keV shows a shape similar to~\cite{Manalaysay:2009yq} but our values are systematically lower.
+Our data is compared to the data reported in Manalaysay et al.\,\cite{Manalaysay:2009yq} and Baudis et al.\,\cite{Baudis:2017xov}.
+For the charge yield of the summed signal at 41.5\,keV, we find a similar dependence on electric field but our values are systematically lower.
+Note that the charge yield data reported in\,\cite{Manalaysay:2009yq} has been scaled by 0.943 to match our definition of $Q_0$ and for the data from\,\cite{Baudis:2017xov}, a value for $Q_0$ was determined and combined with the reported value of $g_2$.
+For the light yield, we find a similar good agreement for drift fields above 0.4\,kV/cm with our data points being systematically slightly above the literature measurements.
+Below this value, the shape found in\,\cite{Manalaysay:2009yq} differs slightly.
+The light yield data reported in\,\cite{Baudis:2017xov} were normalized by an estimated value of $L_0$ and their reported value for $g_1$ and then scaled by our observed recombination fraction at zero field.

 Note that our data include several measurements at drift fields below 200\,V/cm which were never measured systematically before.
 0.03cm

+The ratio between the S1 light yield of both ${}^\mathrm{83m}\mathrm{Kr}$ transitions is of special interest as it is quite sensitive to the electric field.
+Therefore, it can be used to map the magnitude and variation of the drift field in large-scale detectors, as done for example in\,\cite{LUX:2017fwq}.
+Since both decays occur at the same physical location, the ratio is largely unaffected by geometric effects like the light collection efficiency.
+Figure\,\ref{fig:kr_yields_ratio} shows the dependence of this ratio over the range of the investigated electric drift fields.

+The ratio is defined as the observed light yield normalized to the decay energy (PE/keV) and its dependence is found to be well described by the following phenomenological function (dashed black line):